 In connection with the solicitation of proxies for the Annual Meeting, the Board of Directors has appointed Peter R. Buchler, J. Michael Pearson, and Mark R. Stauffer as proxies.
-All properly executed proxies that specify as to how the stockholder wishes his shares to be voted will be voted in accordance with those instructions.
+All properly executed proxies that specify how the stockholder wishes to vote his shares will be voted in accordance with those instructions.